 - Approved vs trial tools and who can spin up a trial

-- Never-paste rules (customer PII, trade secrets, regulated datasets)
+- Never-paste rules (customer PII, trade secrets, regulated datasets, credentials)

 - Retention: may conversation logs be stored? where?